bsmith89/make-bml/make-lesson.md

 # Makefile basics [45 minutes] #

-"Make" is a computer program originally designed to automate the compilation and installation of software.
+_Make_ is a computer program originally designed to automate the compilation and installation of software.
-Make automates the process of building target files through a series of discrete steps.
+_Make_ automates the process of building target files through a series of discrete steps.
 Despite it's original purpose, this design makes it a great fit for bioinformatics pipelines, which often work by transforming data from one form to another (e.g. _raw data_ to _word counts_ to _...?_ to _profit_).

-For this tutorial we will be using an implementation of Make called GNU Make, although others exist.
+For this tutorial we will be using an implementation of _Make_ called _GNU Make_, although others exist.

 ## Simple makefile ##

-Let's get started writing a description of our analysis for Make.
+Let's get started writing a description of our analysis for _Make_.

 Open up a file called `Makefile` in your editor of choice (e.g. `nano Makefile`) and add the following: